x64dbg/blog/_posts/06-11-2016-weekly-digest-11.md

 General purpose registers had an option to 'Toggle' their state, but this did nothing particularly useful.
 This option has now been removed.

+## Translations

+Some time ago a [translation](http://translate.x64dbg.com) was opened at [Crowdin](https://crowdin.com).
+There has been great progress and here are some of the top languages.
+Thanks to all the translators!

+- Spanish (95%)
+- German (86%)
+- Chinese Simplified (80%)
+- Korean (64%)
+- Russian (59%)
+- Polish (47%)
+- Fresh (32%)

+If you have some time it would be appreciated if you could translate a few sentences in your language!

 ## Final words

 That has been about it for this week again.
 If you have any questions, contact us on [Telegram](http://telegram.x64dbg.com), [Gitter](http://gitter.x64dbg.com) or [IRC](http://webchat.freenode.net/?channels=x64dbg).
 If you want to see the changes in more detail, check the [commit log](https://github.com/x64dbg/x64dbg/commits).